This review is dedicated to three of the most well-known trading platforms to date; Robinhood, Webull, and TD Ameritrade.

 Robinhood allows investors to purchase a dollar amount of a company instead of complete shares.
 With this feature, you will be able to purchase shares of stocks and ETFs in $1 increments.

-Robinhood allows you to trade a variety of popular cryptocurrencies 100% commission free.
+Robinhood allows you to trade a variety of popular cryptocurrencies 100% commission-free.
+These include Bitcoin, Ethereum, and even Dogecoin.

 It is important to recognize that Robinhood Crypto is not a part of Robinhood Financial LLC.
 As such, cryptocurrencies are held in a different account which is not regulated by FINRA or insured by the FDIC.